lemon32767/ccleste/README.md

 Go to [the releases tab](https://github.com/lemon-sherbet/ccleste/releases) for the latest pre-built binaries.

+An experimental web port is also available [here](https://lemon-sherbet.github.io/ccleste.html).

 celeste.c + celeste.h is where the game code is, translated from the pico 8 lua code by hand.
 These files don't depend on anything other than the c standard library and don't perform any allocations (it uses its own internal global state).